Gold to regain glitter, say bankers to the rich

 "Where we feel quite comfortable is on financial assets," he said.

-(Additional reporting by Cerelia Lim and Chris Vellacott in Geneva; Editing by Muralikumar Anantharaman; Follow us on twitter.com/reuters_summits)
+(Additional reporting by Cerelia Lim and Chris Vellacott in Geneva; Editing by Muralikumar Anantharaman)